Nebraska Wage Garnishment Laws

 How the head-of-family rule compares to the standard and federal limits.

 The takeaway is that Nebraska never lets a creditor reach more than the federal Consumer Credit Protection Act allows, and for a head of family it protects considerably more.
-Whenever two of these limits could apply, the statute directs you to the one that leaves the debtor with the larger paycheck.
-The fifteen-percent figure is unique to Nebraska’s family-support policy and has no federal counterpart.
+Where more than one of these limits could apply, 25-1558(1) does not ask you to pick between them: it directs you to the smallest garnishable amount of the ones in play.
+The fifteen-percent figure is unique to Nebraska’s family-support policy and has no federal counterpart, and the dollar floor is a federal figure sitting inside a Nebraska statute.

 The Math, Worked Out